 KBKG Insight: The definition of personal property and real property for Section 1031 purposes has been a source of confusion for many years for taxpayers who conduct cost segregation studies of real property.
 Most cost segregation experts have historically interpreted the definition of real property and personal property for 1031 rules are different than definitions under depreciation rules.
 These proposed regs offer clarity by indicating these definitions for 1031 purposes should not rely on the definitions used for deprecation purposes.

-As many tax professionals read the proposed regs, it may first appear that cost segregation studies may cause problems if a taxpayer intends to exchange the property in the future.
-However, upon deeper analysis, this is not the case.
-The proposed regs provide that personal property which is incidental to replacement real property is disregarded.
+As many tax professionals read the proposed regs, it appears that cost segregation studies may cause problems if a taxpayer intends to exchange the property in the future.
+While there may be some additional planning involved, cost segregation studies will still make sense.
+The proposed regs provide that personal property which is incidental to replacement real property can still be paid for using exchange funds.
+It’s important to note, 5 and 7-year property sold in an exchange is still subject to recapture tax.
+This can be offset by 5 and 7-year property depreciation acquired in the new property.
 Personal property is incidental to real property acquired in an exchange if, in standard commercial transactions, the personal property is typically transferred together with the real property, and the aggregate fair market value of the incidental personal property transferred does not exceed 15 percent of the aggregate fair market value of the replacement real property.

 KBKG Case Study: A property is sold in a Sec.
 1031 exchange for $10 million with a corresponding land value of $3 million and building value of $7 million.
 A cost segregation study was performed on that building resulting in the following allocations: